itveve/Fractal-Tree/README.md

 in the editable values section

-it uses the graphics library which uses tkinter so you have to have it installed
+it uses the graphics.py library which uses tkinter so you have to have it installed

 ### On Linux: